iRon7/ConvertTo-Expression/README.md

 `-InputObject`
 Specifies the objects to convert to a PSON expression.
 Enter a variable that contains the objects, or type a command or expression that gets the objects.
-You can also pipe an object to ConvertTo-Pson.
+You can also pipe one or more objects to ConvertTo-Expression.

 `-Depth`
 Specifies how many levels of contained objects are included in the PSON